A checkpoint with Ukrainian soldiers on the territory of Sudzha in Russia on August 16, 2024. (Kostiantyn Liberov/Libkos/Getty Images)

 In recent weeks Ukraine has also intensified its strikes deep within Russian territory, destroying three munitions depots.
 Satellite images showed that the Oktyabrsky, Toropets, and Tikhoretsk storage facilities in Tver Oblast as well as the Krasnodar Krai depot were all but destroyed after a series drone strikes.

-Stanovaya says that this tactic, while preventing Moscow from waging its war of aggression has a major side effect: the Russian population becomes accustomed to wars and wants them to continue until a is achieved.
+Stanovaya says that this tactic, while preventing Moscow from waging its war of aggression has a major side effect: the Russian population becomes accustomed to wars and wants them to continue until a victory is achieved.
 What victory means to them is rarely defined.

 “One of most significant outcomes from the Kursk attack could be a strengthening of anti-Ukrainian, anti-Western sentiment.
 This in turn, could boost support for Putin, and prolong the conflict,” she wrote in an article on R.Politik.com, a website that provides analysis of Russian affairs.